 Access to Inspection

-Inspections shall be carried out in terms of the Postal and Telecommunications Act.
+Inspections shall be carried out in terms of the Act.

 The Licensee shall, upon request, grant unlimited access to all its Network Services, installation sites, office records, and any equipment associated with its Network Services in Zimbabwe, to all inspectors of the Authority or law enforcement agency during normal working hours or, following prior written notice for access after working hours, for purposes of verifying the performance by the Licensee of its obligations under this licence.